opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ### Proxy Settings

-For services requiring internet access, such as the LLM microservice, embedding service, reranking service, and other backend services, proxy settings can be essential.
-These settings ensure services can download necessary content from the internet, especially when behind a corporate firewall.
+If you are behind a corporate VPN, proxy settings must be added for services requiring internet access, such as the LLM microservice, embedding service, reranking service, and other backend services.
-Proxy can be set in the `values.yaml` file, like so:
+Proxy can be set in the `values.yaml`.
 Open the `values.yaml` file using an editor
 ```bash
 vi chatqna/values.yaml